abdelkimo/or-tools/doc_sources/MANUAL/source/manual/search_primitives/cpviz.rst

         \rule{\linewidth}{0.1mm}
         \paragraph{Step 0:}

     We start with a dummy node.
 This node is needed in our construction.
-You'll see why in a moment.
+You'll see in a moment why.

     ..  only:: html